AdobeDocs/campaign-standard.en/help/sending/using/control-email-content.md

 ## Checking the message responsiveness {#message-responsiveness}

-You can check what your message is going to look like on different devices.
+Before sending your message, you can check what your message is going to look like on different devices.
+This is to make sure that it will be displayed in an optimal way on a variety of web clients, web mails and devices.

 To allow this, Adobe Campaign captures the rendering and makes it available in a dedicated report.
 This enables you to preview the sent message in the different contexts in which it may be received.